 I was recruited by Barnes Hospital in St Louis, MO for my internship and residency, majoring in Internal Medicine.
 During my study, I received house staff honors.

 I returned to Southern California, joining one of the top endocrine training programs in the US at Harbor-UCLA Medical Center.
-In graduate school and during my fellowship, in addition to my clinical studies, I conducted basic research on adaptation to altitude, corticosteroid effects on brain metabolism, and developed the first radioimmunoassay for beta-endorphin.
+In graduate school and during my fellowship, in addition to my clinical studies, I conducted basic research on adaptation to altitude, and corticosteroid effects on brain metabolism, and developed the first radioimmunoassay for beta-endorphin.

-I am currently board certified in both Internal Medicine as well as Diabetes, Endocrinology, and Metabolic Disorders.
+I am currently board-certified in both Internal Medicine as well as Diabetes, Endocrinology, and Metabolic Disorders.
 I began my private practice in my former hometown in Southern California where I practiced for over 14 years.
 I held a number of hospital executive positions and founded a treatment center for patients with diabetes, which is still in existence.

 During this same time, I attended and graduated from law school at Western State College of Law, and specialized in appellate practice.

-In 1993 I moved to Boise, seeking to get away from the hustle and bustle of the big city and have owned my independent medical practice for over 20 years.
+In 1993 I moved to Boise, seeking to get away from the hustle and bustle of the big city, and have owned my independent medical practice for over 20 years.